logo

-Image optimization of art & photo files for web or print
+Preparation of image & photo files for web or print

 Optimizing images for the web results in files that are small in size, acceptable quality and quick loading.
 Optimizing images for print results in high resolution images that have depth in detail and no jagged edges.